 Now press the small button on top of the controller to sync the adapter and controller via Bluetooth.
 The Xbox home button will start flashing.

-Hold the Xbox One controller near the Switch until the Xbox symbol stops flashing.
+Hold the Xbox controller near the Switch until the Xbox symbol stops flashing.

-If this screen comes up on the Switch, press down the LB and RB buttons at the same time.
+If this screen comes up on the Switch, press down the LB and RB buttons simultaneously.

 Now you're all good to go.
 Enjoy wireless tabletop mode!